Appendix A — Mathematical and Statistical Prerequisites

 We will repeatedly contrast a population quantity (e.g. \(\beta_1\)) with its estimator computed from a sample (e.g. \(\hat \beta_1\)).
 The estimator is itself a random variable — it varies from sample to sample — and its distribution is called the sampling distribution.
 Two features of the sampling distribution determine the quality of the estimator:

-• The variance: among unbiased estimators, the one with the smallest variance is the most efficient.
+- The variance: among linear unbiased estimators, the one with the smallest variance is the most efficient.
 The Gauss-Markov theorem in Chapter 3 makes this comparison formal for OLS.
+The “linear” qualifier is load-bearing: nonlinear estimators (ridge, LASSO, quantile regression) can sometimes do strictly better in mean-squared-error terms by accepting a small bias in exchange for a large variance reduction.

 A.4.2 The Central Limit Theorem